Wheest/rspl_examples/README.md

 Partitioning is necessary because the N64 has a limited amount of memory, and partition 6 is the same size as the other 5, but with extra zeros at the end which are discarded in the final output.
 The maximum height of the input and output partitions are determined by `conv2d_rspl_gen.py`, which iteratively guestimates how much memory the RSP would have left.

+The script (`conv2d_rspl_gen.py`) prints what the suggested partition sizes are, and you should edit them in the `main.c` file as appropriate.
+You need to manually copy the generated RSPL file to the [RSPL webapp](https://mbeboek.gitlab.io/rspl/), then copy the generated assembly into the `rsp_simple.S` file.
+It is not until version 3 of the script (adding support for deeper depthwise convolutions) that I add automatic compilation.

 ## Depthwise conv2d deep (v3)

 This example adds support for deeper depthwise convolution, i.e., `in_c >= 8`.